 WHY THE GREEN PARTY?
 AND WHAT DO THEY STAND FOR?

-So I joined them, and stood as their local candidate in the ‘City and Hunslet’ council ward in 2015 and again in 2016.
+So I joined them, and stood as their local candidate in the ‘City and Hunslet’ (now renamed ‘Hunslet and Riverside’) council ward in 2015 and again in 2016.
 We came a strong 2nd both years.
-And two years on, I’m honoured to be their candidate in this General Election – for the parliamentary constituency of Leeds Central.
+(Don’t let Labour fool you that you have to vote for them to ‘stop the Tories’: here in Hunslet and Riverside, we – the Greens – are the opposition.
+Click here for more on wasted votes etc.) And in 2017 I was honoured to be the Green candidate in the General Election – for the parliamentary constituency of Leeds Central.”

-Specifically on policies, click here to read the Green Party’s 2017 manifesto.
+However, we (Ed, Eunice, and Alaric) are proud of the Green Party’s wider vision for society.
+Click here to read the Green Party’s most recent (2017) national manifesto.
 And if you’ve time (!), click here to read the full Green policy framework – developed over the decades by the members, and always publicly visible.

-There’s also the Leeds Green Party website, where we have a dedicated city manifesto.
-And click here to read my personal comments on party policy, and on key issues that are particular to Leeds Central.
-Get in touch anytime to discuss any of this.
+And there’s also the Leeds Green Party website, where we have a dedicated city manifesto.
+Please get in touch anytime to discuss any of this.

 (Top image from the Leeds visit of Green Party MP and co-leader Caroline Lucas, at Leeds Community Homes.)